SHARE

 Gabi Leibowitz, Speech Pathology Clinical Fellowship ’25, joined ElevenLabs as part of the Impact Operations team, using voice technology to power accessibility, education and the arts.

-more from the fall 2025 Issue
+more from the spring 2026 Issue